uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 * Install the newest version of the .upk via the regular plugin manager process.

 * Navigate to the Up.time Dashboards where your metric chart gadget is located.

-* Delete the existing gadgets using the Small Gear Icon

-* Clear the Cache in your browser to ensure you don't have earlier versions of the php & javascript cached.

 * Add a new Gadget and click on 'Refresh Gadgets' button to find the new version of the Metric Chart